-States, territories, and tribal entities receive funding through the Federal Home Visiting Program.
+States, territories, and tribal entities receive funding through the Maternal, Infant, and Early Childhood Home Visiting Program.
 Grantees must give priority to families living in at-risk communities as identified by the statewide needs assessment.

-The Federal Home Visiting Program received a $372.4 million appropriation, after accounting for sequestration, for FY 2017.
+The Maternal, Infant, and Early Childhood Home Visiting Program received a $372.4 million appropriation, after accounting for sequestration, for FY 2017.
 This funding will support grants to all fifty states, the District of Columbia, Puerto Rico, Guam, the U.S. Virgin Islands, the Northern Mariana Islands, and American Samoa, and awards to Indian tribes (or a consortium of Indian tribes), tribal organizations, and urban Indian organizations.
-By law, state and territory grantees must spend the majority of their Federal Home Visiting Program grants to implement evidence-based home visiting models, with up to 25 percent of funding available to implement promising approaches that will undergo rigorous evaluation.
+By law, state and territory grantees must spend the majority of their Maternal, Infant, and Early Childhood Home Visiting Program grants to implement evidence-based home visiting models, with up to 25 percent of funding available to implement promising approaches that will undergo rigorous evaluation.

 How Does the Program Ensure Effectiveness?